Bruce Hick: Olympics

 The 1996 Summer Olympics in Atlanta first saw lightweight events introduced to the Olympic regatta.
 With their great technical proficiency Hick and Edwards were selected again in the double scull and were expected to medal.
-The Swiss brothers Michael and Markus Gier were favourites and Hick & Edwards placed third beaten out by 0.21 by the Dutch crew for the silver medal.
+The Swiss brothers Michael and Markus Gier were favourites and Hick and Edwards placed third beaten out by 0.21 by the Dutch crew for the silver medal.

 For Sydney 2000 Hick was again paired with Haimish Karrash in the lightweight double scull with Hick setting the pace this time.
 They won their heat and looked comfortable in the semi-final until with 500 m to go they were unable to match the final sprint in a very tight race.
 They finished fourth and missed the final.
 They easily won the B final, placing seventh overall.
 Aged 37, this was Hick's last international appearance for Australia.

 Hick was awarded the Medal of the Order of Australia in the 1994 Australia Day Honours for "service to rowing".